 MLK UNC Student Scholarship

-Nominees are also judged on their ability to achieve and excel academically.
-One first-place winner will receive a $2,000 scholarship and two runner-up candidates will receive $1,500 scholarships.
+One first-place winner will receive a $2,000 scholarship and one runner-up will receive a $1500 scholarship.

 Meet the 2022 Finalists: